NBA Draft Tracker: Full results, updates from the first round of the 2025 NBA Draft

 Cooper Flagg will be the top pick to the Dallas Mavericks

-There isn't any suspense at the top of this one.
-Duke freshman forward Cooper Flagg will be the top pick in this draft to the Dallas Mavericks, a team that did everything in its power to take itself out of NBA Finals contention, only to win the draft lottery and immediately replace one superstar with another potential superstar.
+There wasn't any suspense at the top of this one.
+Duke freshman forward Cooper Flagg was the top pick in this draft to the Dallas Mavericks, a team that did everything in its power to take itself out of NBA Finals contention, only to win the draft lottery and immediately replace one superstar with another potential superstar.
 Whatever.

 Dylan Harper likely to go No. 2 to San Antonio